MilitaryRiotLab/Keyakizaka46-Blog-archiver/.github/ISSUE_TEMPLATE.md

 ## Your Environment
 <!--- Include as many relevant details about the environment you experienced the bug in -->
 <!--- Type below this line -->
-* Environment name and version (e.g. Chrome 39, IE11, Firefox, Android Browser):
+* Browser (e.g. Chrome 39, IE11, Firefox, Android Browser):
 * Operating System and version (e.g. Android 8, Windows 10, IOS):